christianaschoff/esports-veto/mcp/README.md

 ## Usage

-This MCP server provides a single tool called `create_veto` that can be used to create veto sessions for Starcraft 2 matches.
+This MCP server provides two tools: `create_veto` for creating veto sessions and `get_maps` for querying map pools.
 Choose the approach that fits your needs:

 ### When to Use Each Method